Ecommerce shipping is important because receiving a parcel in the post is often the first time a customer has a physical interaction with your brand.

 What Shipping Methods Are Available?

 Same-day delivery is a premium shipping option that was started by Amazon in cities such as New York and London.
-Whilst this isn’t an option for most ecommerce brands, there are carriers offering it, including Royal Mail.
+While this isn’t an option for most ecommerce brands, carriers are offering it as a delivery option, including Royal Mail.

 Since Amazon started Prime shipping, all other ecommerce brands have been playing catch up.
-Nowadays, the 2-day shipping method in the US is seen as the standard shipping time.
-Whilst in smaller countries, next-day has become more common.
+Nowadays, the two-day shipping method in the US is seen as the standard shipping time.
+While in smaller countries, next-day delivery has become more common.

 With more and more customers shopping solely on Amazon, you might need to offer similar shipping rates in order to compete.